NishantAcharya/Data-Sorter/README.md

 Other iteration of the log file :
 Now instead of writing the whole thing we just write down the changes using a hash table.

+What happens afterwards:
+Later this data is used by a sorter to sort and write the files in a text file in a certain order.

+What needs to be done:
+Sorter
+Data reader
+UI implementaion(To actually make it useful)

 Status : Development Stage